What does Closing the Loop mean when it says it ‘offsets phones’?

 Urban mining is the process of converting waste products into new materials, in effect recovering materials that have already been mined or produced before.
 Traditional mining has a huge impact on people, the environment and climate change, so it should only be done when there are no secondary materials available.

-Mobile phones are packed with useful materials like gold, silver and copper, even if the phone is completely broken.
+Mobile phones are packed with useful materials like gold, silver and copper (see full overview), even if the phone is completely broken.
 Via urban mining we can give these metals a new life and prevent the need for even more traditional mining.

 What do I gain from working together with Closing the Loop?